 The CEO of Dillistone Group Plc (LON:DSG) is Jason Starr.
 This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
 Next, we'll consider growth that the business demonstrates.
-Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-This method should give us information to assess how appropriately the company pays the CEO.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Jason Starr's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Dillistone Group Plc has a market cap of UK£6.0m, and is paying total annual CEO compensation of UK£133k.
-(This figure is for the year to December 2018).
-While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at UK£124k.
-We examined a group of similar sized companies, with market capitalizations of below UK£165m.
-The median CEO total compensation in that group is UK£251k.
+At the time of writing, our data says that Dillistone Group Plc has a market cap of UK£6.2m, and reported total annual CEO compensation of UK£133k for the year to December 2018.
+While we always look at total compensation first, we note that the salary component is less, at UK£124k.
+We took a group of companies with market capitalizations below UK£154m, and calculated the median CEO total compensation to be UK£252k.

 You can see a visual representation of the CEO compensation at Dillistone Group, below.